vrnvu/vrnvu.github.io/content/blog/2022-08-12-emotional-micromanagement.md

 # Emotional micromanagement

-Examples of micromanagement that I found[^1] with a quick Google search:
+Examples of micromanagement that we found[^1] with a quick Google search:

 - They ask to be copied on all emails from the team, whether they genuinely need to be included or not.
 - They are reluctant to delegate even the most minor tasks to their team members.